↑ Like this article? Support us with a single click of the mouse

-What better criminal of the 1950’s than a “brash bank robber”?
+What better criminal in the 1950’s than a “brash bank robber”?

-Edwin Boyd met fellow inmate Lennie Jackson when locked together in the same small cell.
-Lennie was tough and freely shared why.
-How he came face-to-face with a train, losing his leg and living with a prosthetic.
-Lennie felt trust for Edwin and was completely honest, opening the fake leg and showing him the hacksaw hidden inside.
+Edwin Boyd met fellow inmate Lennie Jackson when locked together in the same cell.
+Lennie was tough and talked about it all the time.
+Told people how he came face-to-face with a train.
+Lost his leg and that’s why he has a prosthetic.

 Soon Edwin and Lennie were joined by Willie Jackson (no relation to Lennie) and Steve Suchan to form the famous Boyd Gang.